 Based on the tourism score, the best times of year to visit The Woodlands for warm-weather activities are from late March to late May and from late September to late October.

-Climate in The Woodlands
+Average Temperature in The Woodlands

 The hot season lasts for 3.9 months, from May 28 to September 24, with an average daily high temperature above 87°F. The hottest month of the year in The Woodlands is August, with an average high of 93°F and low of 74°F.